 What Is A Developmental Psychologist?

-A developmental psychologist is someone who studies how people grow and develop during their lifetime.
-By growth, we don't just mean that changes in your body that happen when you age, but how you grow as a person.
+, and developmental psychologist.
+A developmental psychologist studies how people grow and develop during their lifetime.
+By growth, we don't mean that your body changes happen when you age, but how you grow.
 There are many types of development a psychologist will study.
 Here are a few types.

 Learning how to communicate with others is key when it comes to succeeding.
 As someone grows, they learn how to socialize and talk to others.
-However, there are some who have a lot of problems figuring out the social mores.
+However, some have a lot of problems figuring out the social mores.
 It may be because some people learn at a slower rate, or there may be people who have a disorder that hinders their social growth.
-Either way, a developmental psychologist can teach the person how to catch up.
+Either way, developmental psychologists can teach the person how to catch up.

 As someone grows, they learn how to be more intelligent.
 They can see things outside the box and think critically.
 They realize that there is more than just the space around them.
-However, some people may have delays in intelligence, and a developmental psychologist is here to understand why that is.
+However, some people may have delays in intelligence, and developmental psychologists must understand why.
 Is it common?

 As a child grows, their senses grow too.
 They are soon able to smell different odors, hear better, taste different foods, and more.
-If a child is having trouble with their senses, a developmental psychologist will figure out why.
+If a child is having trouble with their senses, developmental psychologists will figure out why.

 As someone grows, their emotions grow too.
 They can express their emotions better and be able to hide their emotions if needed.
-Someone who is having trouble controlling their emotions may need help from a developmental psychologist, who can figure out the reason.
+Someone who is having trouble controlling their emotions may need help from developmental psychologists who can figure out why.

 So What Exactly Do They Do?

 Developmental psychology is a diverse field, and different psychologists will have different tasks depending on where they are and what they can do.
 Some psychologists who study developmental psychology will work with children who have problems with development.
+They also have sufficient knowledge of other important fields such as regression and repression psychology.
 Others may work with adolescents who are struggling with their changes in their body or their identity.
 Some psychologists work with older adults who are having problems dealing with their cognitive decline.